IBE

 Filed under: campaign finance · county contracting · rural Indiana · documents-first journalism

 How this article reads.
 Documents first, rumors last.
-Where a contract or donation is in the public record, we describe it.
-Where the story is “everybody knows,” we mark it as such.
-The line between documented influence and unproven myth is the whole point of the piece — not a footnote.
+If a contract or donation is on the public record, I describe it.
+If the story is “everybody knows,” I label it that way.
+Knowing the difference between documented influence and unproven myth is the whole job here — not a footnote.

 1. A small-town machine in plain sight

-Take a place like Seymour, Jackson County, as a case in point.
-The roads are expanding, the schools talk about new construction projects, and developers pitch subdivisions on the edge of town.
-On the surface, it’s progress.
-But if you know where to look, you can see the same faces over and over: the same construction firms winning road contracts, the same law firms sitting at the table with county commissions, and the same donors at the top of campaign-finance reports.
+Seymour is the easy example.
+Roads are expanding, the schools are pitching new construction, developers want subdivisions on the edge of town.
+Looks like progress.
+But pay attention and you see the same faces every time: same construction firms winning road work, same law firms sitting next to the commissioners, same donors at the top of every campaign-finance report.

-No one is calling them “the mob” or “the secret club.”
-They don’t need nicknames.
-They’re just powerful people who know how the system works and how to make it work for them.
-In 2024, for example, a few local construction companies each gave the same amount to a county commission race.
-A year later, those same companies landed the biggest road-improvement jobs in the county.
-That’s not a crime report — it’s a pattern etched into public records.
+Nobody calls them a mob or a secret club.
+They don’t need a nickname.
+They’re people who learned how the system works and how to keep it working for them.
+Back in 2024, several local construction companies cut identical-size checks to the same county commission race.
+A year later those same companies took the biggest road jobs in the county.
+That isn’t a crime story.
+It’s a paper trail.

 2. The same shape across the corridor

-In Scottsburg, Madison, Salem, Crothersville, and Austin, the pattern changes in the details, but not in the shape.
-A developer buys land outside the city limits, pushes for a zoning change, and winds up with a new subdivision where county-funded infrastructure suddenly appears.
-A school board approves a bond measure, and a familiar contractor’s logo shows up on the new construction site.
-None of it is illegal on its own.
-But line up enough of those moments, and you start to see a picture of how influence actually works in these places.
+Scottsburg, Madison, Salem, Crothersville, Austin — the details change, the shape doesn’t.
+A developer buys land outside the city limits, pushes a zoning change, and shortly after, county-funded infrastructure shows up at his property line.
+A school board passes a bond and a familiar contractor’s sign goes up at the construction site.
+Any one of those is fine on its own.
+Line up enough of them and you can see how influence actually moves out here.

 3. How to look without falling into the conspiracy trap

 None of this is hidden in a basement or a Masonic lodge.
-It’s in the minutes of county meetings, the files of county clerks, and the campaign-finance websites that most people never think to open.
-The real challenge isn’t finding the information — it’s learning how to read it without turning it into a conspiracy theory.
+It’s sitting in county meeting minutes, clerk filings, and campaign-finance websites most people never open.
+Finding the information is the easy part.
+Reading it without sliding into conspiracy mode is the harder part.

-Ethical investigation starts with documents, not rumors.
-In 2026, you can pull:
+Investigation starts with documents, not rumors.
+In 2026 you can pull:

-4. Talking to people — the part that documents can’t do
+4. Talking to people — the part documents can’t do

-It’s also important to talk to people — residents, business owners, and former employees who’ve seen the system in action.
-When you do, you have to do it carefully.
-That means:
+You also need to talk to people — residents, business owners, former employees who lived inside the system.
+Do it carefully:

 5. The conspiracy lens in a small-town world

-Even when you stick to the facts, you can’t ignore the way stories grow in small towns.
-In Seymour, Scottsburg, or Salem, there’s a backstory that never makes it into the county minutes — a narrative of “who really runs this place” that’s passed down in hushed tones at diners, barbershops, and back-yard cookouts.
-Sometimes that story pulls in Freemasonry, secret societies, or larger-than-life figures who are never named clearly, only hinted at.
+Even when you stick to facts, the small-town backstory is right there.
+In Seymour, Scottsburg, or Salem there’s a version of “who really runs this place” that gets traded in diners, barbershops, and back-yard cookouts.
+Sometimes it pulls in Freemasonry.
+Sometimes it pulls in “secret societies” or larger-than-life figures who never quite get named.

-Freemasonry, in reality, is a fraternal organization.
-It has local lodges in southern Indiana, and its members often include people with influence — mayors, judges, business owners, and sheriffs.
-But membership in a lodge doesn’t automatically make someone a conspiracy mastermind.
-It just means they’re part of a network, one of many networks that overlap in small-town life.
-When you mix that with the psychological tendency to believe in “hidden hands,” it’s easy to blur the line between documented influence and unproven myth.
+Freemasonry is a fraternal organization.
+There are local lodges around here, and yes, some members are mayors, judges, business owners, and sheriffs.
+Joining a lodge doesn’t make someone a mastermind.
+It means they belong to one of many overlapping social networks in a small town.
+Mix that with the human urge to see hidden hands, and the line between documented influence and folk myth gets fuzzy fast.

 6. A 2026 snapshot of influence in southern Indiana

-You’d also see how those patterns repeat across different counties.
-In Jackson, Scott, Jefferson, and Washington, the details vary — different roads, different schools, different developers — but the rhythm stays the same.
-A handful of firms win a lot of contracts.
-A handful of donors fund a lot of races.
-And a handful of leaders keep finding themselves in the right place at the right time.
+The pattern repeats across counties.
+Jackson, Scott, Jefferson, Washington — different roads, different schools, different developers, but the rhythm is the same.
+A small group of firms wins a lot of work.
+A small group of donors funds a lot of races.
+A small group of officials keeps showing up in the right place at the right time.

-That’s not “the system is rigged” in a dramatic, cinematic way.
-It’s “the system favors the people who already know how to work it.”
-That’s a gray, unglamorous truth — one that’s harder to shout about on social media, but easier to prove with spreadsheets.
+That isn’t “the system is rigged” in a movie-villain way.
+It’s “the system rewards the people who already learned how to use it.”
+A gray, unglamorous truth that’s harder to shout about online but easier to prove with a spreadsheet.

 What happens in Seymour doesn’t stay in Seymour.
-It echoes in Scottsburg, in Madison, in Crothersville, and in every small southern Indiana town that’s trying to navigate federal infrastructure dollars, rural broadband expansion, and post-pandemic recovery.
-The people who know how to win contracts, secure land deals, and win elections set the tone for everyone else.
+It plays out the same way in Scottsburg, Madison, Crothersville, and every small town between Indianapolis and the river that’s trying to handle federal infrastructure money, rural broadband, and a post-pandemic economy.
+The folks who know how to win contracts and elections set the tone for everybody else.

-That’s why it’s important to talk about this without turning it into a lurid drama.
-You don’t need sex-trafficking, secret cults, or “shadow governments” to tell a powerful story about power and money.
-The real story is in the records, in the contracts, in the donor lists, and in the lives of the people who live inside that system every day.
+That’s why this is worth writing about without turning it into a lurid TV drama.
+You don’t need secret cults or shadow governments.
+The real story is in the records, the contracts, the donor lists, and the lives of the people stuck inside the system day to day.

-If you want to change it, you have to start by seeing it clearly.
+You want to change it, start by seeing it.
 Read the county minutes.
-Download the campaign-finance reports.
+Pull the campaign-finance reports.
 File an open-records request.
-Ask questions at council meetings.
-And when you write about it, write with sources, not slogans.
+Show up at council meetings.
+And when you write about it, bring sources, not slogans.

-Because in southern Indiana in 2026, the real power isn’t hidden in the dark.
-It’s just waiting for someone who’s willing to look.
+The real power in southern Indiana isn’t hiding.
+It’s just waiting for somebody to look.

-8. The reader’s checklist — how to do this yourself
+8. Reader’s checklist — how to do this yourself

-If something in your county feels off — a contract that came together suspiciously fast, a zoning vote with a new building rising 60 days later, a candidate funded by people who all share a contractor’s billing address — here’s how to actually look:
+If something in your county feels off — a contract that came together too fast, a zoning vote with a new building going up 60 days later, a candidate funded by donors who all share a contractor’s billing address — here’s how you actually look:

 1. Pull the campaign-finance reports.
-Start with the Indiana Secretary of State’s portal for state offices and the county clerk for local races.
-Sort the donors by dollar amount and look for repeats.
+Indiana Secretary of State for state-level races, the county clerk for local.
+Sort donors by dollar amount and watch for repeats.

 2. Pull the meeting minutes.
-Most Indiana counties post their commission, council, and school-board minutes.
-The vote-roll-call is usually right there.
+Most Indiana counties post commission, council, and school-board minutes.
+The roll-call vote is in there.
 Match votes to donor lists.

 3. Pull the procurement notices.
-Public-bid notices and award announcements are public.
-Compare bidding firms against the donor list.
+Public-bid notices and award announcements are public record.
+Compare bidders against the donor list.

-5. File APRA requests where the public posting is incomplete.
-Indiana’s Access to Public Records Act gives citizens the right to request emails, contracts, and internal documents.
-Agencies have set timelines to respond.
+5. File APRA requests when the public posting is thin.
+Indiana’s Access to Public Records Act gives you the right to request emails, contracts, and internal documents.
+Agencies have a deadline to answer.

 6. Build a spreadsheet.
 Columns: name, role, donations given, contracts received, votes cast, land owned.
 That’s the picture.

-7. Stop before you publish names without documentation.
+7. Don’t publish names without documentation.
 Patterns are publishable.
-Allegations are not.
-The IBE rule is: if it’s not in a court filing, regulator action, contract, or donation record, you don’t name it — you describe the pattern and invite documentation.
+Allegations aren’t.
+IBE rule: if it isn’t in a court filing, regulator action, contract, or donation record, you don’t name it — you describe the pattern and ask readers to send documentation.

 The 2026 power structure of southern Indiana isn’t a secret cabal.
-It’s a network of people who learned to read campaign-finance forms and procurement notices before everyone else did, and who have been quietly winning the contracts and the elections that shape every county between Indianapolis and the Ohio River for years.
-That’s a problem — but it’s a documented one.
-The first step toward changing it is choosing to look.
+It’s a small group of people who learned to read campaign-finance forms and procurement notices before everybody else did, and they’ve been quietly winning the contracts and elections that shape every county between Indianapolis and the Ohio River for years.
+That’s a problem.
+It’s also a documented one.
+First step to changing it is choosing to look.

 Sourcing standard: this article describes patterns that recur across multiple southern Indiana counties based on public-record review.
 Where specific firms, donations, or contracts are described, they reflect publicly available data from Indiana Secretary of State campaign-finance filings, county clerk records, and county-commission minutes.
 Specific individuals are not named without documented evidence.
 If you have a documented case — a contract, a donation record, a vote — that should be added to a future entry, submit a tip.